Pangolin trafficking: Nigeria’s illegal trade

-Category: Environment Hits: 1With Asian species dangerously depleted, global black markets have turned to Africa, and Nigeria has become the continent's pangolin trafficking 'hub'.
+Category: Environment Hits: 9With Asian species dangerously depleted, global black markets have turned to Africa, and Nigeria has become the continent's pangolin trafficking 'hub'.
 Just Nigeria-linked pangolin seizures in the last decade alone amount to at least 800,000 -- but possibly close to a million -- animals, according to a new study.
 The findings suggest that current global estimates for pangolin trafficking are far too small, say researchers.

 Read more https://www.sciencedaily.com/releases/2021/11/211104081451.htm